I'm a Man, I Can't Help It

 - In Gone with the Wind, at one point Rhett points out to Scarlett after she tries the Lysistrata Gambit that he'll just go to the brothel if she won't do her wifely duties.

 - In the magical land of Xanth, this trope is heightened to a ridiculous extreme, but then again, most things there are.
-Humanoid males there (and sometimes creatures of other body types too) literally cannot look away from attractive exposed flesh or movement of a humanoid female, become weak and even paralyzed the more turned on they get, and become completely freaked out in mind and body if they expose their undergarments (but not when they're naked, unless they're REALLY hot).
-Occasionally, this trope is subverted as it can apply to females as well, but only if they're REALLY turned on or REALLY grossed out by a male.
+Humanoid males there (and sometimes creatures of other body types too) literally cannot look away from attractive exposed flesh or movement of a humanoid female, become weak and even paralyzed the more turned on they get, and freak out in mind and body if they expose their undergarments (but not when they're naked, unless they're REALLY hot).
+Occasionally, this trope is gender flipped as it can apply to females as well, but only if they're REALLY turned on or REALLY grossed out by a male.

 - One example where this is made pretty explicit is a scene in Crewel Lye in which a male character and a female one switch bodies.
 The former woman is overcome by hormones and can't resist planting a kiss on her old body.
 She concludes that men just can't help their pigish instincts, and gains new respect for the male character when she realizes how restrained he has been.